 As we go through life we tend to learn some pretty hard lessons.
-Hopefully these lessons will teach us instead of break us, but even tailgating can dish out a share of pretty harsh lessons.
-My goal in this piece to help keep you from any of these hard learned lessons…or as I call them Whoopings!
-As we head into the starts of NASCAR & Baseball seasons you will want to make sure you avoid these tailgating No No’s.
+Hopefully these lessons will teach us instead of break us, but even tailgating can dish out its share of pretty harsh lessons.
+My goal in this piece is to help keep you from any of these hard learned lessons…or as I call them Whoopings!
+With the start of College and NFL football season you will want to make sure to avoid these tailgating No No’s.

 Don’t let your environment surprise you: One of the biggest lessons I have learned while doing barbecue competitions deals with preparedness.
 On the BBQ circuit it is not too big of a deal if you leave your jacket or pop up tent at home as your neighbor more then likely can help you out.
 Tailgating is indeed much different because most times we have no idea who our neighbors will be.
 Always try and know weather conditions, space configurations, and any other obstacles that may hinder your plans.
 The obstacles can ruin a great time if not handled properly.
 Also know that sometimes planning around these obstacles can also be an addition if they are accounted for!